 Seven lessons I wish I knew as a junior software engineer

-1. Optimize for learning
+1. Optimize for learning over money

 Not all experience is created equal